jdilldev/world-gov-summit-2023/README.md

 I inititally entered this competition with an entirely different prototype (it was rushed and terrible).
 But I took the opportunity to iterate and redesign and I am pretty pleased with the outcome, although there some additional tweaks and changes I plan on making, as time allows (I am working on other side projects).

-This is the best reflection of my ability that is publicly shareable.
-Responsive, performance considerations, styling, and DRY.
+Some concepts implemented: responsive, performance optimizations, styling, and DRY.

 data source provided: https://docs.google.com/spreadsheets/d/1_xdns_UCtRNH9TWcxKYKa_HydlkZxbqCCYRfdxhUNpg/edit?usp=share_link I augmented some of the metrics by identifying additional data sources